Skip to main content

 Getting started (aka quick start guides) are essential resources for helping developers learn how to use the SDKs quickly and effectively.
 These guides provide a step-by-step introduction to the SDK, including how to install and set up the SDK, authenticate with the API, and make basic requests.

 The importance of these guides lies in their ability to reduce the learning curve for developers.
 They offer a clear, concise, and structured introduction to the SDK, which can save developers significant time and effort.
-By providing a quick overview of the SDK's key features and functionalities, getting started guides can help developers gain a better understanding of what the SDK can do and how it can be used.
+By providing a quick overview of the SDK's key features and functionalities, getting started guides can help developers gain a better understanding of how to use the SDK.

-Moreover, these guides can help developers get up and running with the SDK quickly, even if they're not familiar with the underlying API or programming language.
-These guides often include code examples and step-by-step instructions, making it easy for developers to follow along and start building their applications right away.
+Moreover, these guides help developers get up and running with the SDK quickly, even if unfamiliar with the underlying API.
+These guides often include code examples and step-by-step instructions, making it easy for developers to follow along and start building their applications immediately.

 Use case guides